o1-labs/proof-systems/book/src/specs/kimchi.md

 1. Absorb the commitment to the permutation trace with the Fq-Sponge.
 1. Sample $\alpha'$ with the Fq-Sponge.
 1. Derive $\alpha$ from $\alpha'$ using the endomorphism (TODO: details).
-1. Enforce that the length of the $t$ commitment is of size `PERMUTS`.
+1. Enforce that the length of the $t$ commitment is of size 7.
 1. Absorb the commitment to the quotient polynomial $t$ into the argument.
 1. Sample $\zeta'$ with the Fq-Sponge.
 1. Derive $\zeta$ from $\zeta'$ using the endomorphism (TODO: specify).